cmaxw/devchat-eleventy/src/my-javascript-story/mjs-126-eduardo-san-martin-morote.md

   - podcast
   - Nick Basile
 ---
-In this episode of My JavaScript Story is Charles talks to Eduardo San Martin Morote.
+In this episode of My JavaScript Story is Charles talks to Eduardo San Martin Morote from Paris, France.
 Eduardo is a freelance developer, a core team member of Vue.js, and loves contributing to open source

 ## Sponsors